Frequently Asked Questions | Te Whatu Ora - Te Tai Tokerau

 How difficult is it to attain the "Expert" level of recognition and payment?

 This level is sufficiently difficult in order to indicate that the expert level is a level which shows skill and expertise and as such is to be valued.
-The criteria set is consistent with national standards in other DHB programmes and complies with the national framework for PDRPs as per the MECA settlement.
+The criteria set is consistent with national standards in other Health NZ regional programmes and complies with the national framework for PDRPs as per the MECA settlement.
 Criteria at the expert level is challenging and has been selected to differentiate expertise.

 How long does the process take?